 The structure of the programme must reflect the content or components of the programme.
 It must be presented in a tabular form semester by semester, indicating course codes, course titles and corresponding credits for each course.
 For each semester, indicate both core and elective courses, total credits as a range (minimum and maximum).
 Seminars, thesis, dissertation, long essays, project work, and special topics must be included in the total credit depending on the option chosen by the department.
 The programme structure must conform to the approved structure stated under point 6.
+As per Section 6 above the minimum and maximum credit requirements must be respected and available to all students.
 An example of the tabular format is presented below: